jesse-spevack/game/README.md

 ## Next Steps

-- P0 free user mode - FreeTrial table?
+- P0 Code review and clean up
+- P0 TOS & privacy policy
 - P1 User timezone :/ - see `get_consecutive_days_played.rb`
+- P1 Change team name
+- P1 Email campaigns
 - P2 Admin should be able to see orders
 - P2 Admin should be able to see players